Areas of Application

 Applied Mathematics concentrators specializing in psychology will build a psychology foundation while developing an understanding of complementary mathematics.

 For an application in psychology, students will take one foundational psychology course, one advanced psychology course from within the Psychology Department, and three quantitative courses.
 One of the three quantitative courses must be a statistical inference course (Stat 111, Stat 139, Psych 1950, Econ 1126, Gov 2001).
-The other two can be drawn from Statistics, Computer Science, Economics, Engineering Sciences, or Mathematical Biology.
+The other two can be drawn from Statistics, Computer Science, Economics, Engineering Sciences, or Mathematical Biology (see the Biological Science application area for course options).
 Psych 1401 also counts as a quantitative course for the psychology application area, as does Psych 1952.
 As with all applications, the five courses should form a coherent plan.

 Note: Undergraduates do not have priority for enrollment in Psych 1950.
-Most AM/Psych students have at least two courses from outside of Psych in their five-course plan.
+Most AM/Psych students take at least two courses from outside of Psych as part of their five-course plan.

 Example Plan of Study